mahajan-mayur/Credit-Management-App/README.md

-# The Sparks Foundation - Credit-Management Website
+# The Sparks Foundation - Credit-Management App

 This repository consist of the tasks given during my internship at The Sparks Foundation.